Abhijeet6387/Wordifier/README.md

 <li>Words & Characters Counter
 <li>Preview your text, &
   <li><strong>Dark Mode</strong> - To keep you safe from excess screen time</li>
-<li>A complete text-editor to make a document with all the features available.
 </ul>
 <hr>
 <p>Technologies used in the project are :- </p>